oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

 ## Introduction

-In this lab we'll learn how to work with components, events, and action chains to add functionality to our application.
+In this lab we'll learn how to work with events and action chains to add functionality to our application.

 Estimated Time: 10 minutes